 How to stay safe at night

-Just take the usual precautions, like walking on the main streets, keep together in your group (if you travel with a family) and keep an eye on your belongings at all times.
+Just take the usual precautions, like walking on the main streets, keeping together in your group (if you travel with a family) and keeping an eye on your belongings at all times.

 Travelling in Prague at night

-The travel system in Prague is very good, but towards the evening the frequency of trams, underground and buses decreases.
-In the case of underground (Metro) the frequency is around 10 minutes, which is still not that bad, but you need to make sure that you complete your journey before midnight.
+The public travel system in Prague is very good, but towards the evening the frequency of trams, underground and buses decreases.
+In the case of the underground (Metro) the frequency is around 10 minutes, which is still not that bad, but you need to make sure that you complete your journey before midnight.

 Saying that you can always use a taxi – cab service, just arrange it through an online app or reputable company and agree on a price in advance.

 Prague has a really good night tram service, which operates during the whole night even after the underground stops running at midnight.